Mistakes of Police Radar

 How much does the officer need to know about police radar?

-All an officer is required to know about police radar is how to calibrate, set-up, operate and be able to interpret the readings from the unit’s audible and visual display.
+All an officer is required to know about police radar is how to set-up, do the calibration tests, operate and be able to interpret the readings from the unit’s audible and visual display.
 The officer does not need to know the technical aspects on how the police radar gun works.

-How often should the police radar gun be calibrated?
+How often should the police radar gun’s calibration be checked?

-The International Chief of Police Association recommends that the officer calibrate the device prior to his using the gun and after its use.
-So typically an officer will calibrate his unit at the start of his shift and at the end of his shift.
+The International Chief of Police Association recommends that the officer test the calibration of the device prior to his using the gun and after its use.
+So typically an officer will check the calibration of the unit at the start of his shift and at the end of his shift.

 The International Chief of Police Association and several states also recommend that the police radar gun be calibrated and tested at least once a year by a licensed technician.

-There is a tuning fork that is provided by the manufacture of the police radar gun that is used by the officer during this calibration process.
-As this tuning fork can be easily damaged by simply dropping it onto a hard surface it is also recommended that it be tested for accuracy during the calibration process.
+All stationary radar guns have one tuning fork and moving radar two tuning forks which are provided by the manufacture of the police radar gun that is used by the officer during this calibration testing process.
+As these tuning forks can be damaged by simply dropping then onto a hard surface it recommended that they be tested for accuracy during the officers calibration process.

 Again, if you’re cited for speeding these records of certification of the police radar gun and tuning fork(s) is something that you will want to subpoena into court.
 One of our readers did just this in Hartford Connecticut back in 2006, which resulted in the dismissal of hundreds of speeding citations issued by state police.